brunocalogero/blog/content/blog/building-my-engineering-ethos.md

 I really hope these little nuggets have helped put things in perspective for you, the reader, they certainly have for me.
 On a final note:

-- There will always be another to take what is yours, it’s your decision and free will to either accept it or reject it.
+- There will always be another to take what you think is yours, it’s your decision and free will to either accept it or reject it.
 - Some things are just out of your control, but it is your responsibility to control the things that you are in control of.
 - Almost everyone is selfish and thinking about their own growth.
 Don't let that be your limiting factor.